Strieglitz/HTW-SN-RIOT-LED/README.md

 make term
 ```

+With the console from the make term command you can run commands on the coap-node.
+Eg for finding out which ip-adress it has.

+`ifconfig`

 this is just the coap node provided by Riot which can be used for testing the Networking functionality, for the LED Nodes we use another COAP Programm for Riot as descriped in part II.

 ### the COAP Client